2018 Manchester City Council election: Background and Campaign

 From 2014 to 2016, Labour were the only party represented on the council.
 In 2016, former MP John Leech won a seat in Didsbury West and sat as the only opposition councillor for two years.

 On 9 April 2018, it was reported that the Labour Party had received formal complaints about Chris Paul, Labour councillor for Withington since 2011.
 There were social media comments describing women as “cows”, “slobs” and “bitches”, and inciting violence against women.
 Greater Manchester Police, The Labour Party and Manchester City Council all launched investigations and Paul eventually apologised.
 Paul was re-elected in Withington ward with a reduced majority beating Lib Dem candidate April Preston.

 Following reports of a last-minute search for eligibile candidates, the Manchester Conservative Party announced on 10 April, it would be fielding three candidates in all 32 wards within the city.

 John Leech launched the Liberal Democrats 'Manchester Together' campaign.

-Result
+Results Summary

 Council Composition

 Prior to the election, the composition of the council was:

 After the election, the composition of the council is:

-Ward Results
+Ward results

 Asterisks denote incumbent Councillors seeking re-election.
 All results are listed below: